cameronsenese/cloud-map-mcs-controller/README.md

 The [AWS Cloud Map MCS Controller for Kubernetes](https://github.com/aws/aws-cloud-map-mcs-controller-for-k8s) (MCS-Controller) is an open source project that implements the multi-cluster services API specification.

 The MCS-Controller is a controller that syncs services across clusters and makes them available for multi-cluster service discovery and connectivity.
-The implementation model is decentralsised, and utilises AWS Cloud Map as a central registry for registration and distribution of multi-cluster service data.
+The implementation model is decentralsised, and utilises AWS Cloud Map as registry for management and distribution of multi-cluster service data.

+At the time of writing, the MCS-Controller release version is [v0.2.2](https://github.com/aws/aws-cloud-map-mcs-controller-for-k8s/releases/tag/v0.2.2).

+Milestones are in place to bring the project up to [v1.0 (GA)](https://github.com/aws/aws-cloud-map-mcs-controller-for-k8s/milestones), which will include achieving full compliance with the mcs-api specification, support for headless services, and Cloud Map client-side traffic shaping.

 #### AWS Cloud Map